 The value delivered in this programme of work ultimately arose from the goodwill and commitment of stakeholders across the sector.
 Hague’s role in facilitating this value creation included:

 Hague set up and managed a Programme Management Office and test lab at Hague's offices in Wellington.
 We managed all stakeholder management across concurrent projects, major business process change, data cleansing, database consolidation, process standardisation and new data standards.
 This work involved 19 diverse organisations ranging from Invercargill to Whangarei and including a Ministry, DHBs, Charitable Trusts and private companies.

+The Socrates programme created common processes and systems for national delivery of disability support services.
 This was the first national database of disability support services in New Zealand, and possibly the first in the world.
-The programme was a complete redesign of business processes and required significant cultural change in terms of the roles of key players in the sector.
-It also supported greater recognition that disability services are not entitlements to be doled out but tailored supports for the independence of people with disabilities.
+The programme was a redesign of business processes and created visibility of all clients and services for the first time.
+It also provided for better approaches to service delivery and supported greater recognition that disability services are not entitlements to be doled out but tailored supports for the independence of people with disabilities.

 |<-- back to Case Studies|